Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Materials and Methods

-where each $\bm{\Psi}(\bm{\theta}_m)$ is calculated via Eq.~\ref{eq:LIS-PriorPrecon} with the Hessian matrix $\mathbf{H}(\bm{\theta}_m)$ of the negative log-likelihood function evaluated at each posterior sample $\bm{\theta}_m$ via Eq.~\ref{eq:log-hessian}.
-Further, we note that these $M$ matrices $\mathbf{H}(\bm{\theta}_m)$ are all left-multiplied by $\mathbf{L}_{\mathbf{p}}^\top$ and right-multiplied by $\mathbf{L}_{\mathbf{p}}$, with the $M$ resulting $\bm{\Psi}(\bm{\theta}_m)$ matrices averaged to obtain the sensitivity matrix $\mathbf{G}$.
+where each $\bm{\Psi}(\bm{\theta}_m)$ is calculated via Eq.~\ref{eq:LIS-PriorPrecon} with the Hessian matrix $\mathbf{H}(\bm{\theta}_m)$ of the negative log-likelihood function evaluated at each posterior sample $\bm{\theta}_m$ via Eq.~\ref{eq:log-hessian} \rtwotext{or approximated by the Levenberg-Marquardt Hessian $\mathbf{L}(\bm{\theta}_m)$ via Eq.~\ref{eq:LM} to reduce computational cost in the calculation of matrix $\mathbf{G}$ \cite{Cui2014}.} Further, we note that these $M$ matrices $\mathbf{H}(\bm{\theta}_m)$ are all left-multiplied by $\mathbf{L}_{\mathbf{p}}^\top$ and right-multiplied by $\mathbf{L}_{\mathbf{p}}$, with the $M$ resulting $\bm{\Psi}(\bm{\theta}_m)$ matrices averaged to obtain the sensitivity matrix $\mathbf{G}$.
 As a result, eigendecomposition of this prior-informed sensitivity matrix $\mathbf{G}$ can reveal which eigenparameters are strongly informed by the data relative to the prior, \ie directions in parameter \emph{logspace} where the posterior differs most strongly from the prior \cite{Cui2016a}.